enabledhq/enabledhq.github.io/_posts/2018-08-15-fintech-banks-australia.md

 In other words, banks need to understand the customers’ [jobs-to-be-done](http://blog.enabled.com.au/jobs-to-be-done/).

-One point of criticism for most Australian banking apps though: Accessibility.
+One point of criticism for most Australian banking apps though: **Accessibility**.
 ANZ seems to be the only one among the banks listed above actively promoting their accessible mobile app.

 Even something as simple as leveraging Apple iOS built-in text scaling feature is absent in those banking apps, including ING.